 You know that I love writing and receiving letters.
 I share plenty of tips and suggestions here, from what to write to your pen pal to where to find pen pals, and of course I do arrange pen pal sign ups a few times each year.
 I get so many interested people every time that I run a pen pal sign up, along with emails and social media messages every few days too.
 It seems that plenty of people out there like the idea of slowing things down a little and sending good old fashioned snail mail again.
 But why?
+What are the reasons for having pen pals?
 Well, I can only speak for myself on this one, so I popped over to our Bring Back Paper Facebook group to put this very question to the community over there.
 There were many responses that resonated with me, and then more and more personal reasons and that’s when I realised what a real difference pen pals can make.
 Writing and receiving mail can have a very real impact on our well-being and mental health and I want to share more about that today, as I share with you 6 compelling reasons to have pen pals.

 This theme came through again and again, in some form or another, and I think it is probably up there as the number one reason to pen pal.
 Life is all about the connections that we make, in whatever form they take, and writing and receiving letters is about connecting with others.

 People shared stories about writing to family and friends over the years, treasuring these letters and rebuilding and strengthening relationships by sending them.
 Then there were the tales about finding new pen pals, making friends all over the world and finding those connections with people that they would never normally encounter.